dorono/infinitemusician/plugins/woocommerce-email-control/readme.txt

 == Changelog ==

+= 3.07 =
+* Fixed issue when using WPML String Translation where each new email sent would add new unique strings to the database causing unwanted bloat.

+= 3.06 =
+* Added new Template Information (click 'Header & Template Info' in the Email Customizer) shows which templates are used in the email you're previewing, where the templates come from and whether you are overriding the template (via your theme or child-theme).
+This means that you can more confidently customize our email templates without losing the changes you've made when you update our plugin.
+For more information see our Customize Emails by Overriding Templates via your Theme documentation here https://www.cxthemes.com/documentation/email-customizer/customize-emails-by-overriding-templates-via-your-theme/.

+= 3.05 =
+* Added new shortcode `[ec_coupon_code]`.
+* Fix issue where shortcodes like `[ec_order]` would not display when using the show or hide settings.
+* Replace deprecated function `get_currentuserinfo()` with `wp_get_current_user()`.

 = 3.04 =
 * We have chosen not to include a .pot (template) with our plugin as it can lead to our .pot being out of date and missing strings that you require, so you can create your own .pot (template).
 Or you can skip that and go straight to creating your language file.
 Please save your language files to this location that Loco Translate suggests: /wp-content/languages/plugins/email-control-en_US.po.
 Please see the /languages/guide.txt for a step-by-step guide.